krystof1119/deutschskript/README.md

 # deutschskript
-Deutschskript is a bizzare Javascript/Typescript library which adds some functions and extends the language in some other ways, all of which in German.
+Deutschskript is a bizarre Javascript/Typescript library which adds some functions and extends the language in some other ways, all of which in German.
 It is NOT MEANT FOR PRODUCTION USE.